-Students will be required to prepare an advocacy paper and will present on this topic in a 10-15 minute oral presentation on a conservation biology issue (may be species or ecosystem focused).
+Students will be required to prepare an advocacy paper and will present on this topic in a 10-15 minute oral presentation (or poster for students enrolled in BIOL 230) on a conservation biology issue (may be species or ecosystem focused).
 The report will summarize the scientific knowledge about a particular species or ecosystem followed by a persuasive explanation and argument for recommended conservation action, which the student is urging the assembled 'decision makers' to adopt.
-The paper may also be summarized in the form of a poster for public display.
 Students registered in the course as RENR 364 will prepare a detailed and comprehensive research paper as part of this project.